Kryovrysi, Ioannina

-Kryovrysi (Κρυόβρυση, meaning cold spring) is a village in the municipal unit of Perama, Ioannina regional unit, Greece.
-It is in the southeastern part of the Mitsikeli mountains, at the southeastern edge of the Zagori region.
+Kryovrysi (Κρυόβρυση, meaning cold spring) is a village located in the municipal unit of Perama, Ioannina regional unit, Greece.
+It is situated in the southeastern part of the Mitsikeli mountains, at the southeast edge of the Zagori region.
 Kryovrysi is 2.5 km north of Spothoi, 9 km east of Perama and 8 km northeast of Ioannina.

 History

 In the area, a section of the ancient Via Egnatia that ran from Mazia to Baldouma has been preserved.
-The chapel of Agioi Anargyroi and the bridge near the locality Kamper-Aga date back to Ottoman rule.
+The chapel of Agioi Anargyroi and the bridge near the locality of Kamper-Aga date back to Ottoman rule.